ryantd42/NY-Legislative-Git/2023/S828A-2023/bill.md

  Area according to FEMA's current flood insurance rate maps,  or  (ii)  a Moderate Risk Flood Hazard Area according to FEMA's current flood insur- ance rate maps].

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04040-02-3
+ S. 828--A  2

   b.
-The  standards  in  paragraph  a  of this subdivision shall (i) be developed to address future  physical climate risk  due  to  sea  level

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04040-01-3
- S. 828  2

- rise,  and/or storm surges and/or flooding, based on available data FROM NATIONALLY RECOGNIZED SOURCES OR DATA PRODUCED BY STATE  AGENCIES  BASED ON  NATIONALLY  RECOGNIZED  PROCEDURES, ANALYSIS, AND STUDIES predicting the likelihood of extreme weather events, including hazard risk analysis data  if applicable, and after consultation with the department of envi- ronmental conservation, and (ii) if  appropriate,  provide  for  regular inspection,  and  repair,  as  necessary,  of  the  interior  structural elements of buildings.
+The  standards  in  paragraph  a  of this subdivision shall (i) be developed to address future  physical climate risk  due  to  sea  level rise,  and/or storm surges and/or flooding, based on available data FROM NATIONALLY RECOGNIZED SOURCES OR DATA PRODUCED BY STATE  AGENCIES  BASED ON  NATIONALLY  RECOGNIZED  PROCEDURES, ANALYSIS, AND STUDIES predicting the likelihood of extreme weather events, including hazard risk analysis data if applicable, and after consultation with the department of  envi- ronmental  conservation,  and  (ii)  if appropriate, provide for regular inspection,  and  repair,  as  necessary,  of  the  interior  structural elements of buildings.
   §  2.
 This  act  shall  take  effect on the same date and in the same manner as a chapter of the laws  of  2022  amending  the  executive  law relating  to requiring the examination of current and the recommendation of future standardized building code requirements for flood  mitigation, as  proposed in legislative bills numbers S. 7582-B and A. 9216-B, takes effect.